-At year-end, the carrying amount of the Authority's pooled cash and investments, which were deposited entirely in the City's internal cash management pool, was \$1,186,556 (primarily unspent loan funds which will be used to complete the Watkins Road Improvement Project).
+At year-end, the carrying amount of the Authority's pooled cash and investments, which were deposited entirely in the City's internal cash management pool, was \$433,633 (primarily unspent loan funds which will be used to complete the Watkins Road Improvement Project).
 Because it is infeasible to allocate risk to individual component units or pool participants, aggregate cash and investment categorizations are presented in the City's basic financial statements.

-3. LONG-TERM DEBT AND CONSTRUCTION COMMITMENTS
+3. LONG-TERM LIABILITIES AND CONSTRUCTION COMMITMENTS

 During the year ended June 30, 2022, the Authority entered into a loan with the Battle Creek Tax Increment Finance Authority ("BCTIFA"; a component unit of the City of Battle Creek, Michigan) to borrow \$1,700,000 for the Watkins Road Improvement Project.
-This amount is currently outstanding.
-Accordingly, this balance is reported as long-term debt in the statement of net position; no amount is presently reported as due within one year since repayment is based on the future collection of incremental tax revenues.
+Watkins Road is not owned by the Authority and thus the project is not capitalized.
+As of June 30, 2023, \$1,550,000 is outstanding.
+Accordingly, this balance is reported as long-term liabilities in the statement of net position; no amount is presently reported as due within one year since repayment is based on the future collection of incremental tax revenues.
 The repayment obligation includes interest at 3% per annum.